-Tech giant Apple has been handed a landmark €13 billion bill by the European Commission in relation to unpaid taxes in Ireland.
+Tech giant has been handed a landmark €13 billion bill by the European Commission in relation to unpaid taxes in Ireland.

 Earlier today, the EU’s powerful competition arm ruled that Apple had been enjoying favourable treatment granted to it by Irish tax authorities.